Individual-X/NiTex/README.md

-# Pupose
+# Purpose of this repo.

 Assesment for Nitex ML engineer.

-## Installation
+## Run the model in virtual environment

-1. Clone the repository.
+1. Clone this repository.
-2. Install required dependencies from `requirements.txt`.
+2. Install dependencies from `requirements.txt`
 3. Run the evaluate_model.py to see the accuracy score on test data set.

 ## DataSet insight